NAME: BRIGGS, Nimi Dimkpa CONTACT PROF. BRIGGS

 In June 2011, i.e. after my retirement, the United Nations Educational, Scientific and Cultural Organization (UNESCO) commissioned 19 senior academics in Africa to produce Modules, as gold standards, for recommendation to Universities in Africa for teaching and learning in various disciplines.
 I am one of the 19 so selected.
 I wrote Module 15 which addresses the issue of Teaching and Learning in the Medical Sciences.
 The Module attracted very favourable comments which were posted anonymously on the internet.

-Despite my other commitments outside the university following my retirement, I have not abandoned my academic work at the University of Port Harcourt and in the Nigerian Universities System in consonance with my new status as EMERITUS PROFESSOR.
+Despite my other commitments outside the university following my retirement, I have not abandoned my academic work at the University of Port Harcourt and in the Nigerian Universities System in consonance with my new status as PROFESSOR EMERITUS.
 I still mentor undergraduate and postgraduate students of the University of Port Harcourt, vet research proposals, get involved in research activities, make publications and deliver addresses at scientific professional fora.

 In July 2013, the National Universities Commission held a 2-day retreat for newly appointed Chairmen and members of the Governing Councils of all Federal Government-owned Universities in the country (40 of them) and Vice-Chancellors from some other universities.
 I was one of the 14 resources persons who were invited from across the country to address the Chairmen and members of Council.
 I spoke on the topic: University Governance.